Hands-on Activity The North

 2. Give students a Polaris Latitude Worksheet, and ask them to follow the instructions.
 Have them use the principle described on the worksheet to determine the latitude of their desks in the classroom.
 Point out the classroom's "North Star" and ask students: "Does anyone have a protractor big enough to measure the angle to the star?
 No?
 Well, it is time to do some engineering!"

 1. Give each student a "Make a Paper Quadrant–Instructions" Sheet, and follow the instructions.
-Or, if enough protractors are available, make Protractor Quadrants (see instructions below).
+If not enough protractors are available, make Protractor Quadrants (see instructions below).
 (Note: Have them use paper if you want them to be able to keep their quadrants.)

 A photograph shows a student-made paper quadrant.